mustafaksr/cloud-run-tensorflow-js/readme.md

 ## Files in repo:
 * docker_app_deploy.sh: Automated bash file, to deploy the app into cloud run with docker image
-* no_docker_app_deploy.sh : Automated bash file, to deploy the app into cloud run without docker image
+* buildpacks_app_deploy.sh : Automated bash file, to deploy the app into cloud run without docker image
 * traffic_test.sh : Automated traffic test bash file, it deploys new revision and split traffic between revision.
 And perform a traffic test.
 ## Steps:
 In cloud shell: